Last updated: Wednesday, September 23, 2020 7:14 PM

 The Building Standards Service is being provided remotely.
 Applications must be submitted electronically through the e-building standards portal.

 Surveyors are still available to discuss applications and you can contact them by phone or email.
 A full contact list is available here.
 If officers are out of the office they will contact you back as soon as possible.

 All general site inspections have been suspended and have been replaced with Remote Verification Inspections to determine reasonable enquiry.
 This should be discussed with your case officer in advance.
 We have discontinued drain tests (necessitating a site visit) and are accepting temporary certificates in domestic situations where a final drain test is the only matter outstanding.
 This may enable occupation of a building allowing the contractor/agent to arrange a drain test at a later date.

 In an emergency situation some site inspections will be undertaken in the interests of public safety.

 We are continuing to receive and issue Building Warrants and accept Completion submissions and Temporary Occupation certificates.

-Unfortunately we cannot provide copy documents at this time.
-We can however supply you with an extract from our registers.
+We cannot provide copy documents at this time, however we can supply you with an extract from our registers.
 This is a document produced from the register with all relevant information on it.
 We can only do these for Building Warrants/Amendments or Completion Certificates.
 We will not be able to provide copy plans or any other documents at this time.

 Extension to Periods of Validity

-If your Building Warrant is due to expire in the next 6 months and you are concerned about the impact of COVID 19 on the construction being completed in time an Extension to Period of the Validity of The Building Warrant can be applied for.
-This application form can be found in the forms area of our web page.
-Any queries in this regard can be discussed with our duty officer or emailed to email@example.com
+If your Building Warrant is due to expire in the next 6 months and you are concerned about the impact of COVID-19 on the construction being completed in time you can apply for an extension.
+It is available to download here and any questions can be discussed with the duty officer or emailed to email@example.com

 Tree Works Applications